po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/18-Stu_Caching-Images/README.md

 ## Expected Behavior

 The browser should load images almost instantly from the cache and not need to make a request to the server.
-This can be verified by inspecting the network tab in the browser when the user visits the page after the first time.
+This can be verified by refreshing the page a few times and then checking the cache storage in the chrome dev tools.
+The images should be cached and the images should be displayed almost instantly.

-In your network tab, you will see a series of network requests responding to the image requests with an "initiator" of `StrategyHandler`.
-This means that the browser is using the cache to serve the image.

 ## Actual Behavior